 Endangered Eastern Imperial Eagle Population Grows in the Czech Republic

 This year, the population of the critically endangered eastern imperial eagle has grown by seven.
 Ornithologists recorded 13 pairs in the South Moravian Region, the only part of the Czech Republic where these birds of prey nest.
-Photo credit: Pixabay / For illustrative purposes.
+Photo credit: Freepik / For illustrative purposes.

 Czech Rep., Dec 14 (BD) – The Czech Ornithological Society (CSO) has reported a growth in the eastern imperial eagle population this year.
 The eastern imperial eagle (Aquila heliaca) or golden eagle, first nested in the Czech Republic only in 1998, and are limited to South Moravia.
 13 pairs and seven young were recorded by the CSO.